Ahmed-Gomaa1/Car-Price-Prediction-With-Highest-83.5-Score-/README.md

-Our problem is prediction of car prices
+Our problem is how to predict price of cars

-We solved it depend on kaggle dataset have some feature such as Manufacturer ,Model,Category,Fuel type,Drive wheels
+We solved it depend on kaggle dataset

+That have some feature such as Manufacturer ,Model,Category,Fuel type,Drive wheels

-Doing some cleaning for data
+We Doing some cleaning for data

-Doing some Exploratory Data Analysis to understand data and make insights
+And Doing some Exploratory Data Analysis to understand data and make insights from it

-Making modeling with 5 ML Algorithm and evaluate it
+At the end we Making modeling with 5 ML Algorithm and evaluate it